Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 British citizenship by descent is when someone who was born overseas is able to apply for British citizenship based on either their parents or grandparents status as British citizens.

-Who is eligible to become a British citizen by descent?
+Who is Eligible to Become a British Citizen by Descent?

 British citizenship by descent is normally automatically passed down by one generation to children born outside of the UK.
-So, if you were born outside of the UK but one of your parent’s was a British citizen at the time of your birth then you may automatically acquire British citizenship by descent.
+So, if you were born outside of the UK but one of your parents was a British citizen at the time of your birth then you may automatically acquire British citizenship by descent.

 Your parent can automatically pass on their citizenship if they were either born or adopted in the UK, obtained citizenship after applying for it in their own right, or was working as a Crown servant at the time of your Birth.
 You will not qualify for automatic citizenship by descent if your British parent obtained their own citizenship by descent.

-Whether you are an automatic citizen by descent also varies depending on when you were born and your parents immigration status at the time.
+Whether you are an automatic citizen by descent also varies depending on when you were born and your parents’ immigration status at the time.
 If you were born outside the UK on or after 1st July 2006 then you will automatically have citizenship by descent as long as either one of your parents was a British citizen otherwise than by descent at the time of your birth.

 If you were born outside of the UK between 1983 and June 2006 then you are also an automatic citizen by descent if your mother or father was a British citizen otherwise than by descent at the time of your birth, however they must have been married at the time if your father has British citizenship but your mother didn’t.

-Who is eligible to register for citizenship by descent?
+Who is Eligible to Register for Citizenship by Descent?

 If you do not have an automatic right to British citizenship then there are some circumstances in which you may be eligible to register as a British citizen by descent instead.

-If you were born before 1983 – you could be eligible to register as a citizen by descent if either your parents were not married at the time of your birth or if your mother was British rather than your father.
+You could be eligible to register as a citizen by descent if either your parents were not married at the time of your birth or if your mother was British rather than your father.
 To be eligible to register your mother or father must have been a citizen of the United Kingdom and Colonies at the time of your Birth and they must have citizenship otherwise than by descent unless they were working as a Crown servant when you were born.

-If you were born between 1983 and June 2006 – you can register for citizenship by descent if your father was not married to your mother when you were born.
+You can register for citizenship by descent if your father was not married to your mother when you were born.
 To be eligible your father also must have been a British citizen otherwise than by descent or working as a Crown servant when you were born.

-If you were born outside the UK on or after 1st July 2006 – you could still qualify to register as a British citizen if either you have lived in the UK with your parents, your British parent lived in the UK before your birth or if you were adopted outside of the UK.
+You could still qualify to register as a British citizen if either you have lived in the UK with your parents, your British parent lived in the UK before your birth or if you were adopted outside of the UK.

 Get in touch with our expert immigration lawyers to receive assistance on your British Citizenship case.
-Contact Us

-How to apply for British citizenship by descent
+How to Apply for British Citizenship by Descent

-If you do not have automatic citizenship by descent and you are eligible to register instead then you can do so by completing the online application form available on the gov.uk website.
-The form that you will need to complete will vary depending on when you were born and the way that you are eligible.
-You can also apply by post, however the processing time for postal application is significantly longer than online applications.
+If you do not have automatic citizenship by descent and you are eligible to register instead then you can do so by completing the online application form available on the Gov.uk website.
+The form that you will need to complete will vary depending on when you were born and the way that you are eligible for citizenship.

 As well as completing the application form you will need to attend an appointment at UK Visa and Citizenship Application Services (UKVCAS) service point to have your biometric information taken, this is your photograph and fingerprints.

-When making your application you will be required to submit a number of supporting documents to prove that you meet the requirements for citizenship by descent.
+When making your application you will be required to submit a number of supporting documents to prove that you meet the requirements for UK citizenship by descent.
 You can submit your documents by either uploading copies into the online service or by having them scanned at your UKVCAS appointment.

 Applicants who are over the age of 18 will also be required to attend a British citizenship ceremony if their application is successful.
-There is an additional £80 fee for this.
+There is an additional fee for this.

 immigration lawyer Kirknewton

-What is British citizenship by double descent?
+What is British Citizenship by Double Descent?

 Although British citizenship by descent is usually obtained by citizenship being passed down one generation by a parent, in some cases people may be eligible for British citizenship based on having a British grandparent, this is known as British citizenship by double descent.

-Like with citizenship by descent, your eligibility for citizenship by double descent depends on when you were born as well as several other factors.
+Like with UK citizenship by descent, your eligibility for citizenship by double descent depends on when you were born as well as several other factors.

-If you were born after 1 January 1983 – you could be eligible for citizenship by double descent if either:
+If you were born after 1 January 1983 â€“ you could be eligible for citizenship by double descent if either:

 • You had a UK born grandfather who was in the Crown Service at the time of your parents birth